BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 #### A. Assess alpha rarefaction

+Here you must make a decision about the rarefaction values you will use to carry out ecological diversity analyses on your dataset - this is dependent on the sequencing depth you observe across all your samples (e.g. the minimum value will throw out any samples with a sequencing depth below that threshold).

+> ### View the `table.qzv` QIIME 2 artifact, and in particular the Interactive Sample Detail tab in that visualization.
+What value would you choose to pass for `--p-sampling-depth` below?
+How many samples will be excluded from your analysis based on this choice?
+How many total sequences will you be analyzing in the core-metrics-phylogenetic command?

+In the below script, replace `MINIMUM` and `MAXIMUM` with the values you choose to use for rarefaction.

 ```
 qiime diversity alpha-rarefaction \
--i-table table.qza \
+--i-table table.qza \
 --i-phylogeny rooted-tree.qza \
---p-min-depth 500 \
+--p-min-depth MINIMUM \
---p-max-depth 6018 \
+--p-max-depth MAXIMUM \
 --m-metadata-file mapping_file_panama_MAY_2017.tsv \
 --o-visualization alpha-rarefaction.qzv
 ```

 * Here, you must copy over the `.qzv` output to your computer, and open it in [www.view.qiime2.org](https://view.qiime2.org/)

-> ### View the `table.qzv` QIIME 2 artifact, and in particular the Interactive Sample Detail tab in that visualization.
-What value would you choose to pass for `--p-sampling-depth` below?
-How many samples will be excluded from your analysis based on this choice?
-How many total sequences will you be analyzing in the core-metrics-phylogenetic command?

 #### B. Compute several alpha and beta diversity metrics and plot PCoAs using Emperor